By: Dr. EeKs

 This is especially important this year!

 Are face masks effective?
 The evidence suggests they are.
 In relation to face masks and COVID-19, I invite you guys to listen to my Causes or Cures podcast episode on face masks with a top epidemiologist based in Hong Kong who recently published a study on face masks.
-It’s a very popular podcast, because he is very, very informative.
+It’s a very popular podcast, because he is very informative and actually studies this stuff for a living.
 Also, a randomized controlled trial compared the efficacy of face masks in families with children who showed flu-like symptoms. ( Kids are often the index (first) case in family flu outbreaks but not in COVID-19 outbreaks.)
 Many folks were not compliant, but individuals who were compliant with wearing face masks had an 80% reduced risk of catching the flu.
 Also, the type of mask did not show a statistically significant difference, meaning individuals who wore surgical masks and individuals who wore P2 respirator masks both showed a reduced risk of contracting influenza.
 Also, the mask PLUS diligent hand-washing combination seems to be the most effective strategy.
 A randomized controlled trial showed that family members who wore surgical masks AND practiced diligent hand washing within 36 hours of a family member showing signs/symptoms of the flu, significantly reduced their risk of becoming infected by 67%.

-3) Sure, Use Elderberry ( Sambucus nigra ), but pay attention to dose
+3) Sure, Use Elderberry (Sambucus nigra), but pay attention to dose

 Many wellness proponents use Elderberry to naturally fight the flu and other viruses (like the common cold).
 It’s a wellness guru’s favorite when it comes to natural tips to fight the flu.
 While most evidence is anecdotal, there are a few randomized controlled trials to support its use.
 One RCT involving 60 adults with flu-like symptoms showed that taking 15 ml of Elderberry syrup four times a day for 5 days showed a significant reduction of symptoms and significantly less use of rescue medication.
 Another double-blind RCT showed that air travelers who supplemented with Elderberry had a shorter duration of cold/flu symptoms ( 2 days less) than air travelers taking a placebo.
 They also had a significantly less symptom severity score ( 247) than the placebo group ( 583).
 The dose used in this study was 1 capsule of 300 mg Elderberry extract twice a day for 10 days prior to scheduled trip, followed by 1 capsule of 300 mg Elderberry extract three times a day for day of trip up until 4 days after trip.
 Essentially, you’re talking about 600-900 mg of Elderberry extract/day.